Frequently Asked Questions

 Absolutely!

-The rotary device can be moved away from the workspace, and with the provided table insert, you can set the laser system up to conduct flat work.
+The rotary device can be moved away from the workspace, and with an optional table insert (availability TBA), you can set the laser system up to conduct flat work.

 Clients who are interested in custom engraving on automotive parts will find a lot of versatility in this class of laser marking/engraving equipment!